yuanyue-liu-group/EDI/point_defect/README.md

 ## Description
 Point defects (PDs) are the localized disruptions in the atomic structure, such as vacancies, interstitial atoms, or substitutional impurities.
 This code can calculate the matrix of electron-PD interaction, and the resulting scattering rate/relaxation time, as well as the transport properties (conductivity, mobility etc).

+Currently it works only for neutral PD.
+The charged PD will be implemented soon

 Detailed documentation: https://point-defect.readthedocs.io

 ## Example outputs